kevineaton/goan-react/README.md

 - from - The start date for narrowing a selection down - OPTIONAL
 - to - The end date for narrowing a selection down - OPTIONAL

+## Docs

+Docs are written utilizing YUIDoc, which utilizes a modified form of JSDoc.
+To generate docs, first ensure you have YUIDoc installed

+`npm install -g yuidocjs`

+Once installed, run

+`yuidoc -e .jsx -o docs .`

+This will generate a docs subfolder (ignored in .gitignore) in the current directory.

 ## To Do

 - [ ] Add unit testing
 - [ ] Add toggle for empty dates
-- [ ] Improve documentation with JSDoc
+- [X] Improve documentation with JSDoc